AnyBody/ammr/Docs/index.rst

 Model Overview
 --------------

 The Model Repository consist of two parts.
-The *Body Models* which can be customized and scaled to build a subject specific musculoskeletal model, and *Application examples* in which the body models are utlizied in specific applications.
+The **Body Models** which can be customized and scaled to build a subject specific musculoskeletal model, and **Application examples** in which the body models are utlizied in specific applications.

-The following provides an overview of both.

 .. toctree::
     :maxdepth: 2